Nuiqsut, Alaska: Demographics

 There were 110 households, out of which 54.5% had children under the age of 18 living with them, 42.7% were married couples living together, 22.7% had a female householder with no husband present, and 17.3% were non-families.
 15.5% of all households were made up of individuals, and 0.9% had someone living alone who was 65 years of age or older.
 The average household size was 3.93 and the average family size was 4.24.

 In the city, the population was spread out, with 42.0% under 18, 9.5% from 18 to 24, 30.5% from 25 to 44, 13.6% from 45 to 64, and 4.4% who were 65 or older.
 The median age was 24 years.
 For every 100 females, there were 147.4 males.
 For every 100 females age 18 and over, there were 130.3 males.

 The median income for a household in the city was $48,036, and the median income for a family was $46,875.
 Males had a median income of $31,667 versus $25,625 for females.
 The per capita income for the city was $14,876.
 About 3.2% of families and 2.4% of the population were below the poverty line, including 1.1% of those under age 18 and none of those age 65 or over.

+In the 2020 Census, the Hispanic or Latino population dropped to zero.

 Economy, commerce and social centers

 There is one commercial store in Nuiqsut, one mail receiving location (operated by the City of Nuiqsut not the United States Postal Service), and one church (Presbyterian).
 Other areas of social activity include the city recreation center and the school.
 An elder's living center is also present.

-Since 1973, Nuiqsut has a Alaska Native corporation in form of a village corporation named "Kuukpik", in which more than 600 shareholders are enrolled.
+Since 1973, Nuiqsut has an Alaska Native corporation in form of a village corporation named "Kuukpik", in which more than 600 shareholders are enrolled.

-Before 2001, Nuiqsut s economy was primarily subsistence-based.
+Before 2001, Nuiqsut's economy was primarily subsistence-based.
 When ConocoPhillips found oil and gas at the Alpine, Alaska oil field to which and Kuukpik owns the surface rights, it negotiated a surface-use agreement.

-Since oil production began in 2001, Kuukpik has been receiving a small royalty from ConocoPhillips.
+Since oil production began in 2001, Kuukpik has received a small royalty from ConocoPhillips.
 It was the first Native village impacted in this way.
 The subsurface rights of the Alpine field, however, are with the regional Arctic Slope Regional Corporation.

-Since May 2018, ConocoPhillips has officially requested to develop the so called Willow project oil field from the Bureau of Land Management.
+Since May 2018, ConocoPhillips has officially requested to develop the so-called Willow project oil field from the Bureau of Land Management.
 Kuukpik submitted comments to the draft Environmental Impact Statement reducing drill sites to four, shorter gravel roads and requesting protection of Teshekpuk Lake amongst other things.
-As of March 2023, Mayor Rosemary Ahtuangaruak opposes the project, because of impacts on caribou and subsistence lifestyle.
+In March 2023, then Mayor Rosemary Ahtuangaruak opposed the project, because of impacts on caribou and subsistence lifestyle.